St. Louis County Public Health & Human Services

 Access to quality healthcare services is a critical factor in maintaining one’s physical and mental well-being.
 We work to ensure that residents have access to the spectrum of care – promoting the use of primary care, especially for our youngest residents, all the way to connecting aging adults to health services.

-individuals served through a partnership between St. Louis County and Children’s Dental Services.
+dental visits supported through a partnership with St. Louis County Public Health and Children’s Dental Services.

 Children & Family Services